hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 weight: 20
 ---

+FIXME - In the same way that all the rules are calling out commont "whataboutisms" for our primary rule "don't be a dick", the around specliazed accounts are to prevent an on server shouting match.

 We distinguish between 2 main types of accounts that we use to measure and moderate here on Hachyderm: specialized accounts and user accounts.
 (Specialized accounts are sometimes also referred to as